“Bear one another’s burdens, and so fulfill the law of Christ.”

-Brighton United Methodist Church Stephen Ministers are volunteers who are trained and supervised as they provide one-to-one distinctively Christian care giving to individuals who are in a difficult time because of life circumstances.
-This might be grief, divorce, unemployment, illness and many other things.
+Brighton United Methodist Church Stephen Ministers are trained and supervised volunteers providing one-to-one distinctively Christian caregiving to individuals in a difficult time because of life circumstances.
+This might be grief, divorce, unemployment, illness, and many other things.
 The most important thing that Stephen Ministers do is to be a listening presence during a difficult time.
-Stephen Ministers faithfully meet with their care receivers on a regular basis, hold their care receivers in prayer and respect complete confidentiality.
+Stephen Ministers faithfully meet with their care receivers regularly, hold their care receivers in prayer, and respect complete confidentiality.
 The care receiver and the Stephen Minister determine how long the caring relationship will last.

 How do I know if a Stephen Minister is for me?